50 Spooky Graveyards Across the Country

 Nortonville is an abandoned coal mining town founded in 1855 by Noah Norton.
 It is said that his wife, Sarah, has haunted the town's Rose Hill Cemetery since being killed by a runaway horse in 1879.
 Some visitors to the cemetery claim to have seen her ghost.

-Silver Cliff Cemetery was established in the early 1880s and is still used.
+This cemetery was established in the early 1880s and is still used.
 (The Protestant section is called the Cross of the Assumption Cemetery.)
 Some visitors to Silver Cliff report seeing dancing blue lights in the cemetery at night, not unlike lanterns or spheres, and on some days that's enough to draw several carloads of people looking to experience a haunted cemetery.

 A stop on ghost tours in St. Augustine, the Huguenot Cemetery near the Old City Gates was in use in the 19th century.
 Several ghosts supposedly haunt the area, including the ghost of Judge John B. Stickney, whose oddly well-preserved body was exhumed for a move to Washington, D.C., when two drunken men stole his gold teeth, prompting the judge's spirit to stick around searching for them.

-Colonial Park Cemetery in Savannah is sometimes called "Paranormal Central."
+Savannah’s Colonial Park Cemetery is sometimes called "Paranormal Central."
 The oldest cemetery in the area, it was opened in 1750, and some of its dead are people who fell ill with yellow fever in the 1820s or died after duels.
 Some believe the paranormal activity is the result of the dead not having received a proper burial.
 There are more than 10,000 bodies in the area -- some outside today's cemetery walls -- but fewer than 1,000 tombstones.

 Due to flooding in the early 1900s, more than 150 graves had to be moved to the current location of Fort Boise Military Cemetery -- potentially disturbing the dead and leading to the appearance of restless soldiers, children, and a woman dressed in a black gown.
 As late as 1998, an additional three bodies, possibly of Civil War soldiers, were found and reburied.